 Any matter not provided for in this constitution or any question over its interpretation

 shall be dealt with by the committee whose decision shall be final.

 The committee shall appoint a member to act as Water Safety Advisor whose duty it

-All members shall be required to sign a membership form which shall include a declaration of
+All members shall be required to sign a membership form which shall include a

-relevant health problems may be communicated with
+Membership Secretary.
+Any relevant health problems may be communicated with

 officers of the Club and to coaches as necessary to ensure the safety of rowers.

 This constitution replaces any previous version of the constitution and is the only

 document applicable to the Club.